Kerry Enns

 I grew up on a farm and loved the farming life.
 What I didn’t love was the yearly struggle farmers face to make a living.

-I’ve been married for 31 years and have two sons who are in their 20s.
+I’ve been married for 36 years and have two sons.

 In addition to photography, I also love working on old pick-up trucks and motorcycles.